Validator Troubleshooting

 Symptom: Containers fail to start or are unhealthy.

-Check container status and logs:
+- Check container status and logs:

-docker compose logs anvil The validator daemon waits for its three Anvil forks to report healthy before starting (see depends_on in platform/validator/docker-compose.yml).
-On a first cold start this can take 60–90 seconds — anvil-btevm in particular waits on a public RPC.
-If you see “dependency failed to start”, wait a bit and docker compose up -d again; the start_period on each anvil healthcheck gives them grace time on subsequent retries.
+depends_oninplatform/validator/docker-compose.yml).
+On a first cold start this can take 60-90 seconds — anvil-btevm in particular waits on a public RPC.
+If you see “dependency failed to start”, wait a bit anddocker compose up -dagain; thestart_periodon each anvil healthcheck gives them grace time on subsequent retries. - The validator daemon and the optional API service are independent processes — neither depends on the other for startup.

-If containers are stuck, do a clean restart:
+.envfile inplatform/local_testnet/has validALCHEMY_RPC_URLandBASE_ALCHEMY_RPC_URLvalues (for the local-testnet path; the canonical validator stack reads fromplatform/validator/.env). - If containers are stuck, do a clean restart:

-docker compose logs init Insufficient TAO Balance
+Terminal window docker compose logs init

 Symptom: Registration or weight emission fails with balance errors.

-Check your balance:
+- Check your balance:

-btcli wallet balance --wallet.name my-validator --subtensor.network finney Subnet 112 registration requires a burn fee.
+Terminal window btcli wallet balance --wallet.name my-validator --subtensor.network finney - Subnet 112 registration requires a burn fee.
 Ensure you have enough TAO.
-For local testnet, the init container handles registration and funding automatically.